 - In SafeSign IC for macOS version 3.5, a number of cards (and related data, including ATRs and CPLC data) have been removed.
 Basically, SafeSign IC will only support Java Card v2.2.2 and higher cards.
-See section 6 for more details. - Applet loading functionality has been disabled.
+See section 7 for more details. - Applet loading functionality has been disabled.
 This functionality was included for evaluation and demonstration purposes only (working only for cards with a default Global Platform keyset) and use of the included applet has been deprecated. - As a consequence of the above, the Token Utility option 'QueryUnknownToken' has been removed. - Applied a consistent name convention for Giesecke & Devrient cards, i.e. 'G&D Sm@rtCafe Expert'. - When a smart card or token is inserted, the insertion event is notified to both the Smart card Extension and the PKCS #11 Library, which may create a situation where the Smart Card Extension resets the card even when PKCS #11 might be trying to make use of it.
 Therefore, a timer has been implemented, waiting for the smartcard extensions to finish their query for the right AID, before the PKCS #11 is notified to resume its execution.
-In practice, this means that when the Token Administration Utility is open(ed), it will take a few seconds for the smart card / token to be read (and an bit longer when the smart card / token contains multiple certificates). - Removal and insertion (of card, card and reader and USB token) behaviour in the tokenadmin application has been improved. - Firefox only recognised the G&D Crypto USB Token (or any other token or smart card reader + card combination) if it was inserted before running Firefox.
-When the token was inserted before Firefox was started, the token would be recognized.
-When the token was not inserted before Firefox was started, the token would not be recognized, even when removing and reinserting the token.
-In SafeSign IC version 3.5 for macOS, tokens and smart card readers + smart card will be properly recognised when inserting or removing it when Firefox is running. - Firefox freezed when both the G&D Crypto USB Token (or any other token or smart card reader + card combination) and an unknown token were inserted.
-This has been fixed. - The option 'EnablePCSClayerfallback' has been enabled by default. - The Firefox Installer has been renamed to 'SafeSign IC for Firefox Installer'.
+In practice, this means that when the Token Administration Utility is open(ed), it will take a few seconds for the smart card / token to be read (and an bit longer when the smart card / token contains multiple certificates). - Removal and insertion (of card, card and reader and USB token) behaviour in the tokenadmin application has been improved.